emacs-mirror/emacs/mps/manual/source/guide/lang.rst

 be allocated at addresses which are multiples of the machine's word size.

-The other elements of the structure are the format methods, which are described in the following sections.
+The other elements of the structure are the :term:`format methods
+<format method>`, which are described in the following sections.

 .. topics::